12 Tips for Starting a Career as an Author

 7. Network

+Being an author requires networking.
+It is possible to join writing groups online and attend conventions or “happy hours” for publishing professionals.
 It’s a great way to meet other authors and professionals in your field who can help advance your career.
 Many authors prefer working with an agent.
 Networking is a great way to find agents in your genre and format that others recommend.
+You can also network with other authors and learn from them, such as through writing groups.
+You might also meet editors or other publishing professionals who could hire you, or even publish your work.

 8. Take Control of Your Life

+Editing your work is one of the most important skills an author can acquire.
 Sometimes, you may find that editing your writing helps you polish it, no matter how long it is or what format it may be.
 Developing this skill may require further studies, such as through books or special classes.

 take control of your life

-While your manuscript has to go through a professional editor before it gets published, you still need to learn how to refine your own work.
+While your manuscript has to go through a professional editor before it gets published, you still need to learn how to refine your work.
 You can also get help from online editing apps.

 9. Join a Writers’ Group

+Authors can connect with others and exchange feedback through writers’ groups.
+There are many styles and formats for writers’ organizations.
+Before you create or choose a group, make sure you know what kind of organization you prefer.
+You can find groups that allow you to share your writing privately or with others for feedback and advice and those where you do both.
 If there isn’t a local writing group, you could create one.
 This is possible if you have any connections to other authors and want to share your group with others.
 You could also create an online group, which is just as useful as an in-person one but can reach more people.

 10. Find an Agent